Pronunciation of 'Campanulaceae'

 English (United States)

-A family of flowering plants commonly known as the bellflower family, which includes species such as Campanula and Lobelia.
+A family of flowering plants commonly referred to as the bellflower family, including species such as Campanula.